'Living like that made me want to die' - Ex-academy star Sammy Walker says acceptance as a trans footballer saved her life | Goal.com

 “There is always potential for people to say, there’s a target.
 I also don’t want to scare the chairman.
 He has taken a big risk in accepting me and inviting me to play for the team.”

-Walker, before transitioning, played academy football for Wycombe before being picked up by Watford, but she quite football at 18 as she struggled with her identity.
+Walker, before transitioning, played academy football for Wycombe before being picked up by Watford, but she quit football at 18 as she struggled with her identity.

 She slipped out of the game, fell into problems with addiction and even considered whether she wanted to carry on living, before finally accepting herself and transitioning aged 26.